Hedley Norman Carr: Architectural career

 In 1939, Carr designed a memorial church for the Berry family in Trundle, New South Wales to celebrate their arrival in that district in 1888.
 The brickwork of the then Methodist Church was red in an old English style.
 The body of the church is only 19 feet wide and the tower is over 30 feet high with a shallow-pitched roof, on a deformed octagon which is surrounded by a wrought iron finial.
 The roof is tiled to harmonise with the brick work, and the internal finishing is cement rendered above a dado height.
 This is coloured cream, in order to lighten the internal appearance.
 At the time of its construction, the design was described as being Inter-War Medieval Gothic.
 In 1941 and 1947 Carr was on the jury of the Royal Australian Institute of Architects Sulman Award.
-The Old Newingtonians’ Union panel of honorary architects, under Carr's convenership, was responsible for the post World War II development of Newington College including the building of the War Memorial Block, the Prescott Block, the Science Block, the Nesbit Wing and the Centenary Hall.
+The Old Newingtonians’ Union panel of honorary architects, largely under Carr's convenership, was responsible for the post World War II development of Newington College including the building of the War Memorial Block, the Prescott Block, the Science Block, the Nesbit Wing and the Centenary Hall.
 Throughout his career Carr worked for the Methodist Church as a communicant member of that Christian denomination.
 Not only did he design buildings for the Methodist schools that he was an Old Boy but for parish churches as well.

 Chatswood South Uniting Church, built in 1871, is the oldest surviving Methodist church north of Sydney Harbour.
 It is a picturesque Gothic style church designed by Thomas Rowe.
 In the era when Carr was articled to Arthur Anderson the sanctuary, two vestries and the pipe organ were added to that church.
 In 1937 the Chatswood South parsonage was designed by Carr.